rijnb/chatgpt-summarize/README.md

   --apikey=<APIKEY>  : Supply your ChatGPT API key, or set the environment variable CHATGPT_APIKEY.
   --sentences=<range>: Specify range for number of sentences of summary, like 3-5, or 10.
-  --ask="<request>"  : Specify your own additional request, to be executed on the text.
+  --silent           : Do not output progress to stderr --ask="<request>"  : Specify your own additional request, to be executed on the text.
 For example:
                              --ask "Specify the urgency or importancy of the following text before the summary."